MAST

 The GALEX Mission

-Welcome to the MAST public access site for browsing and retrieving GALEX Release 6 data products.
+Welcome to the MAST public access site for browsing and retrieving GALEX Release 7 data products.
 The Galaxy Evolution Explorer (GALEX) satellite is a NASA mission led by the California Institute of Technology to investigate how star formation in galaxies evolved from the early Universe up to the present.
 GALEX uses microchannel plate detectors to obtain direct images in the near-UV (NUV) and far-UV (FUV) and a grism to disperse light for low resolution spectroscopy.

-Note that the operations of the GALEX satellite will be terminated on December 31, 2011.The GALEX data archive will continue to be available via the MultiMission Archive at Space Telescope Science Institute (MAST), which is also the only NASA-sanctioned site that distributes GALEX data to the public.
-Pipeline-processed GALEX data are periodically sent to MAST and ingested into GALEX/MAST database.
-These products can be accessed directly over the web in real time or in the case of large volume requests by ftp.
+Note that operations of the GALEX satellite will likely be terminated in Spring 2013.
+The GALEX data archive will continue to be available via the MultiMission Archive at Space Telescope Science Institute (MAST), which is also the only NASA-sanctioned site that distributes GALEX data to the public.
+Pipeline-processed GALEX data are periodically sent to MAST and ingested into the GALEX/MAST database.
+These products can be accessed directly over the web in real time, or in the case of large volume requests, by ftp.

 Users can familiarize themselves with GALEX data products by selecting, browsing, and downloading them from several search forms accessible from the Search and Retrieval tab on this page.
 For most purposes we recommend use of the galexView tool.
 A high-level description of data retrieval modes is provided on the Getting Started page.